davidbettis/daily-office/README.md

 # Technical Overview

 The web site is written in React.
-It uses react-static to generate the scaffolding for a static site.
+It uses next.js to generate the scaffolding for a static site.

 The website has a dependency on the Daily Office Scripture web service.
 Please see https://github.com/davidbettis/daily-office-scripture

 Check out the Makefile for a variety of developer convenience targets.

-* no arguments or 'release' - runs tests and builds the project; output to upload is in "public"
+* no arguments or 'release' - runs tests and builds the project; output to upload is in "out"
-* build: generates the output for the static site; output to upload is in "public"
+* build: generates the output for the static site; output to upload is in "out"
 * test: runs automated unit tests
-* update-snapshot: React caches a skeleton of the DOM structure to run unit tests against; update that template
 * clean: removes old build artifacts
-* server: runs a local development server on port 3000 (react-static default)
+* server: runs a local development server on port 3000 (next.js default)
 * deploy: push the contents of "public" to an S3 bucket defined in the environment variable DAILYOFFICE_S3; to use run "DAILYOFFICE_S3='s3://my.bucket/dir' make deploy"

 # TODO List